Static Dielectric Permittivity Profiles and Coarse-graining Approaches for Water in Graphene Slit Pores: Dielectric Profiles from Molecular Simulations

 In the virtual cutting approach, planes perpendicular to the applied lateral field are introduced, and the surface charges due to water molecules which are cut across these planes are calculated and averaged over (see \cref{fig:virtual_cutting}).
 The $z$-position dependent surface charge $\sigma(z)$ follows from the monopole density $\rho _{\text{cut}}(a, z)$ of the molecules inside the plane (gray region in \cref{fig:virtual_cutting}) and is related to the polarization density as $\sigma (z) = - m_\parallel (z)$~\cite{bonthuis12a,schlaich16a}, i.e.\ it is obtained by calculating

 where $a$ denotes any direction in the plane parallel to the surface (usually the $x$ and $y$ axes are chosen).
 Technically, this corresponds to counting the total charge in the cut-volume depending on the $z$ position.
-Crucially, one has to take care that in the calculation of $\sigma(z)$, molecules are made \enquote{whole}, i.e.\ not split over periodic boundaries, which requires prudent treatment of MD trajectories as offered by specialized simulation analysis packages~\cite{maicos}.
+Crucially, one has to take care that in the calculation of $\sigma(z)$, molecules are made \enquote{whole}, i.e.\ not split over periodic boundaries, which requires prudent treatment of MD trajectories as offered by specialized simulation analysis packages~\cite{maicos}. \hlork{This also reveals that the virtual cutting method is only applicable to neutral molecules, since otherwise no unambiguous definition of the neutral integration region---cf.\ left site of the shaded region in \cref{fig:virtual_cutting}---exists.
+Consequently, parallel dielectric profiles cannot be obtained straightforwardly from electronic structure calculations using \cref{eq:virtual_cut}.
+Solutions involve using the effective molecular dipole moment based on the maximally localized Wannier functions~\cite{ruiz-barragan20a} or, more generally, to explicitly including the electronic polarizability, which requires prudent treatment of the periodic boundary conditions in terms of the Berry phase position operator~\cite{beckerInterfacialVsConfinement2024}.}

 \emph{Perpendicular polarization density $m_\perp (z)$:} Integration of the total charge density $\rho$ according to the first Maxwell relation directly yields the perpendicular electric field,

 Since the displacement field is constant throughout the simulation box, combining this with \cref{eq:displacement_def} directly yields